ruthkeogh/BARS/README.txt

 Fits flexible parametric survival models with 0,1,2,...,10 internal knots using both flexsurvspline and optim (to do this it refers to the files optim_0knot.R etc).
 Saves parameter estimates, covariance matrices, AICs, knot positions from all models.
 1000 simulated data sets are used.

+############
+compile_results.R
+############

+Summarises simulation results in a number of ways:
+- calculates absolute and squared difference between estimated and true survival/hazard curves under flex surv models with 0-1 internal knots.
+- identifies the best fitting flex surv model in each simulated data set.
+- plots estimated survival/hazard curves from 1000 simulations (from the best fitting model) for comparison with the true curves.
+- calculates coverage based on the best fitting model in each simulated data set.